SU(2)-in-SU(1,1) Nested Interferometer for Highly Sensitive, Loss-Tolerant Quantum Metrology

 The SUI approach has its own limitations.
 The PAs, as their name suggests, are {used as} amplifiers rather than light sources \textit{per se}.
 To increase photon flux and signal strength, seed light is introduced into the upstream PA to stimulate the generation of bright two-mode squeezed beams.
-While the PA process can be noiseless in theory, the best implementations to date are based on atomic four-wave mixing (FWM), which inevitably introduces additional noise\cite{gaeta1992quantum, schirmer1997quantum, boyd1994quantum, kauranen1993noise, iruvanti1995noise, davis1995excess, hsu2006effect, kauranen1994amplification}.
+While the PA process can be noiseless in theory, the best implementations to date are based on atomic four-wave mixing (FWM), which inevitably introduces additional noise \cite{gaeta1992quantum, schirmer1997quantum, boyd1994quantum,KauranenOC1993,IruvantiOC1995, davis1995excess, hsu2006effect}.
 This FWM noise grows faster with seed power than does the signal, thereby setting an intrinsic limit to SNR.
-This drawback has to date limited the phase sensing light power to tens of micro-watts in SUI interferometers \cite{hudelist2014quantum, manceau2017detection, linnemann2016quantum}.
+This drawback has to date limited the phase-sensing light power to tens of microwatts in SUI interferometers \cite{hudelist2014quantum, manceau2017detection, Anderson:17}.
+Similarly, nonlinear-optical effects limit the practical twin-beam power of FWM in optical fiber \cite{Liu:18}.

 Here we propose and demonstrate a new SUI-based approach, the SU(2)-in-SU(1,1) nested interferometer (\acronym), which combines advantages of SU(1,1) and SU(2) interferometry.
-As illustrated in Fig.~\ref{fig:setup}b, a SU(2) interferometer is nested inside a SU(1,1) interferometer: the ``signal'' beam from the upstream PA {(PA$ _{1} $)} is fed into the \textit{dark input} port of a SU(2) interferometer, while a bright coherent state is fed into the \textit{bright input} port.
-The light emerging from the SU(2) \textit{dark output} port is then recombined with the idler beam in the downstream PA (PA$ _{2} $).
-Our theoretical and experimental results show that this new approach can achieve the large signal strength of SU(2) interferometry and the loss-tolerant quantum noise reduction of the SUI approach.
+As illustrated in Fig.~\ref{fig:setup}(b), a SU(2) interferometer is nested inside a SU(1,1) interferometer: the ``signal'' beam from the upstream PA {(PA$ _{1} $)} is fed into the {dark input} port of a SU(2) interferometer, while a bright coherent state is fed into the \textit{bright input} port.
+The light emerging from the SU(2) {dark output} port is then recombined with the idler beam in the downstream PA (PA$ _{2} $). {The advantage of the SISNI can be explained as follows: in the \textit{dark fringe} condition, the SU(2) dark output is a noiseless copy of the dark input, displaced by an amplitude $\propto |\alpha| \varphi$.
+The displacement indicates the phase $\varphi$, boosted by the strong coherent state magnitude $|\alpha|$.
+The SU(1,1) interferometer, meanwhile, is a loss-tolerant detector of translations \cite{FrascellaNPJQI2021}.
+In this way, the SISNI achieves the large signal strength of SU(2) interferometry and the loss-tolerant quantum noise reduction of the SUI approach. }